MiKayule/RestartDaemon/README.md

 # RestartDaemon
-A MCDR plugin that can allow you to restart your server conveniently.
+A plugin of [MCDReforged](https://github.com/Fallen-Breath/MCDReforged) that can allow you to restart your server conveniently.